Embers-Staffing/construction-career-survey/README.md

 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

+Please follow our commit message conventions:
+- `feat:` for new features
+- `fix:` for bug fixes
+- `docs:` for documentation changes
+- `style:` for changes that do not affect the code's meaning
+- `refactor:` for code changes that neither fix bugs nor add features
+- `test:` for adding or modifying tests
+- `chore:` for routine tasks and maintenance

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.